brsunter/snowplow-ios-tracker/README.md

 [ ![Platform] [cocoa-plaform] ] [cocoadocs]

 ## Overview
+This Fork allows for use of afnetworking 1.3.3
 Add analytics to your iOS apps and iOS games with the [Snowplow][2] event tracker for [iOS 7.0+][3].

 With this tracker you can collect event data from your iOS applications, games or frameworks.